-This project was supported by the National Heart and Lung and Blood Institute (NHLBI) (R01HL116315, R01HL131907).
-Pauline Désogère was supported by the Harvard/MGH Nuclear Medicine Training program, funded by the U.S. Department of Energy (DE-SC0008430).
-Instrumentation support from the National Center for Research Resources (S10RR029495) and the Office of Director (S10OD010650) is acknowledged.
-Peter Caravan has equity in Collagen Medical, the company that holds the patent rights to the peptides used in these probes.
-Peter Caravan and Pauline Désogère are inventors on patent/patent application (WO 2015196208) submitted by Massachusetts General Hospital that covers all probes.
-No other potential conflict of interest relevant to this article was reported.
+This project is supported the National Heart and Lung and Blood Institute (NHLBI) R01HL116315, R01HL131907.
+PD was supported by the Harvard/MGH Nuclear Medicine Training program, funded by the US Dept. of Energy (DE-SC0008430).
+Instrumentation support from the National Center for Research Resources (S10RR029495) and the Office of Director (S100D010650) is acknowledged.
+P.C. has equity in Collagen Medical, the company, which holds the patent rights to the peptides used in these probes.
+P.C. and P.D. are inventors on patent/patent application (WO 2015196208) submitted by Massachusetts General Hospital that covers all probes.